glassechidna/lambdahttp/docs/README.md

   tab on GitHub.
 * Add your app to the zip file.
 * Upload the zip to S3.
 * Create a Lambda function from that zip file.
-Configure it to use a "custom runtime" and specify a shell command as the "handler", e.g. `./myprogram listen --port 8080`.
+Configure it to use the `provided` runtime and specify a shell command as the "handler", e.g. `./myprogram listen --port 8080`.
 * Do the API Gateway / Application Load Balancer dance.
 * Swim in the savings of serverless.